anhaidgroup/sparkly/doc/install-single-machine-macOS.md

 ```
 then you have a bash profile.
 In that case, wherever you see .zshrc in this guide, replace it with .bash-profile.
 Note: The default on macOS with an M1 chip is .zshrc, so this should be the case for most users.

-This guide has been tested on a 2020 MacBook Pro with an Apple M1 Chip, 8GB Memory, macOS version Sequoia 15.0.1, and a .zshrc profile.
-The following software versions were installed on the test machine using the steps in this guide: Python 3.12, ICU4C 74.2, Java Temurin 17 JDK, and PyLucene 9.12.0.
+*This guide has been tested only on a 2020 MacBook Pro with an Apple M1 Chip, 8GB Memory, macOS version Sequoia 15.0.1, and a .zshrc profile.* The following software versions were installed on the test machine using the steps in this guide: Python 3.12, ICU4C 74.2, Java Temurin 17 JDK, and PyLucene 9.12.0.
 You can try to adapt this guide to other configurations.

 If your machine has an Intel chip, this installation guide will not work for you.
 If your machine has an M2, M3, or M4 chip, this installation guide may work for you, but we have not tested it, and we can not guarantee that it will work.